-RECONCILIATION OF GOVERNMENTAL FUND BALANCE SHEET TO THE STATEMENT OF NET POSITION JUNE 30, 2022
+RECONCILIATION OF GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION JUNE 30, 2022

-TOTAL FUND BALANCE \$ 3,549,338 Total net position shown in the Statement of Net Position is different because: Capital assets are not financial resources for budgetary purposes and therefore are not reported in the governmental funds.
-2,423,525 A portion of the Agency's receivables are collected after year-end but they are not collected soon enough to be available as financial resources for the current year.
-The revenues related to these receivables are not reported in the governmental funds.
-40,604 Liabilities not payable in the current year are not reported as governmental fund liabilities.
+Total net position shown in the Statement of Net Position is different because:

+Capital assets are not financial resources for budgetary purposes and therefore are not reported in the governmental funds.

+Liabilities not payable in the current year are not reported as governmental fund liabilities.
 Interest on long-term debt is not accrued in the governmental funds, but rather is recognized as an expense when it is due.
-These liabilities consist of: Bonds and notes payable Accrued interest payable \$ (4) 4,447,382) (15,320) (4,462,702)
+These liabilities consist of:

-TOTAL NET POSITION
+TOTAL NET POSITION (DEFICIT)